ginobilinie/codeBook/README.md

 138. maxProfit.cpp: Scan the array from left to right to find the maximum gap.
 Maintain a currMin during scan.
 Actually, this problem just allows only one transcation, if it allows numerous transcations, then this is a very hard problem.

+139. flattenBTree.cpp: flatten a BTree to a linked list in a preorder sequence.
+Use preorder squence.
+Maintain a global prev pointer to indicate the current parent pointer.
+And let the current pointer to be right child of this global prev pointer.
+More importantly, we should also locally store the leftnode and right node of the current node every time so that we can preorder traverse it.

 # old
 for fun, forever